 The employee was alive when the case came to court.
 Often quite unusual for a mesothelioma case, as often the victim of asbestos exposure has sadly died.

 Between 1967 and 1985 the claimant was exposed to asbestos dust in the course of his employment with the National Coal Board.
 He started to experience chest symptoms in January 2011.
-His condition deteriorated and he was diagnosed as suffering from a malignant mesothelioma in March 2011.
+His condition deteriorated and he was diagnosed as suffering from malignant mesothelioma in March 2011.

 In September 2011 the claimant’s estimated life expectancy as a result of the malignant mesothelioma was between one to five months.